Skip to main content

 • Share a room.
 Do not share a bed, sofa or any other sleep surface with your baby.

-• Put your baby on their tummy several times a day when your baby is awake and with you.
+• Put your baby on their tummy several times a day when they are awake and with you.

 • Do not use playpens, car seats, swings, bouncy chairs, etc. for sleep.